 SEARCH_IP¶

-Searches for valid IPv4 addresses in specified character-string columns from one or more tables, including fields in VARIANT, OBJECT, and ARRAY columns.
+Searches for valid IPv4 and IPv6 addresses in specified character-string columns from one or more tables, including fields in VARIANT, OBJECT, and ARRAY columns.
 The search is based on a single IP address or a range of IP addresses that you specify.
-If this IP address matches an IP address in the specified column or field, the function returns TRUE.
+If an IP address in the column or field matches a specified IP address or is in a specified range, then the function returns TRUE.

 For more information about using this function, see Using full-text search.